bryamphan/Shingotchi/README.md

 # Shingotchi Project Setup
-A Tamagotchi-style pet game for me and my boyfriend. :)
+A Tamagotchi-style pet game for me and my boyfriend who's last name is Shin.

 **Day 1: Project Setup & Hello Pet**
 - Create a new GitHub repo for your project.